Gottfried Wilhelm Leibniz: Ecumenism

 Leibniz devoted considerable intellectual and diplomatic effort to what would now be called an ecumenical endeavor, seeking to reconcile the Roman Catholic and Lutheran churches.
 In this respect, he followed the example of his early patrons, Baron von Boyneburg and the Duke John Frederick – both cradle Lutherans who converted to Catholicism as adults – who did what they could to encourage the reunion of the two faiths, and who warmly welcomed such endeavors by others.
 (The House of Brunswick remained Lutheran, because the Duke's children did not follow their father.)
 These efforts included corresponding with French bishop Jacques-Bénigne Bossuet, and involved Leibniz in some theological controversy.
 He evidently thought that the thoroughgoing application of reason would suffice to heal the breach caused by the Reformation.

-Philologist
+Philology

 Leibniz the philologist was an avid student of languages, eagerly latching on to any information about vocabulary and grammar that came his way.
+In 1710, he applied ideas of gradualism and uniformitarianism to linguistics in a short essay.
 He refuted the belief, widely held by Christian scholars of the time, that Hebrew was the primeval language of the human race.
+At the same time, he rejected the idea of unrelated language groups and considered them all to have a common source.
 He also refuted the argument, advanced by Swedish scholars in his day, that a form of proto-Swedish was the ancestor of the Germanic languages.
 He puzzled over the origins of the Slavic languages and was fascinated by classical Chinese.
 Leibniz was also an expert in the Sanskrit language.